Utsav22G/CrabBots/README.md

 * An analog mux for an increased number of anlog input pins
 * A dual h-bridge motor driver to power our motors
 * A 3-axis accelerometer for tap/bump detection
+* Support for an RGB strip.
+We used NeoPixels

 Because our PCB follows the same avr architecture as the Arduino Uno (and uses the same Atmega328P-PB), any Arduino code can be uploaded through the Arduino IDE compiler to program our boards.
 However, our boards are lacking usb-serial convertera so an external